PHolmes10/Homework-8-Liri/README.md

 ![](spotify-this-song.gif)

-If you perform the command with no song-name (node liri.js spotify-this-song) the app will print the above information for the song, "The Sign" by Ace of Base.
+If you perform the command with no song-name (**node liri.js spotify-this-song**) the app will print the above information for the song, "The Sign" by Ace of Base.

 ![](spotify-this-song-no-input.gif)

 * Bands In Town:

-By entering the command, node liri.js concert-this artist-name, this app will show you the following information:
+By entering the command, **node liri.js concert-this artist-name**, this app will show you the following information:

    * Name of the venue
    * Venue location